1. Home

 1. Visit MyUVM and sign in with your NetID and password.

-3. Click Mail or Email depending on your desired delivery method.
+3. Click Mail or Email, depending on your desired delivery method.

 Formatting Phone Numbers

-• Always include the area code for mobile or out of state users
+• Always include the area code.

-• Phone Number Formatting should generally be the following: (802) 656-2604
+• Phone numbers should be formatted thusly: (802) 656-2604

 Never set links to Open in a New Window or Tab